jphumaloja/Continuum-Kernels-Power-Series/README.md

 # Power series approach to solving continuum backstepping kernel equations

 These codes contain a MATLAB implementation of the power series-based algorithm to solving continuum kernel equations as described in the manusript "On Computation of Approximate Solutions to Large-Scale Backstepping Kernel Equations via Continuum Approximation" by Jukka-Pekka Humaloja and Nikolaos Bekiaris-Liberis.
-A preprint of the article is available at [arXiv](https://arxiv.org/abs/2406.13612).
+The journal version of the paper can be found [here](https://www.sciencedirect.com/science/article/pii/S0167691124002706) and a preprint is available in [arXiv](https://arxiv.org/abs/2406.13612).

 The mathematical background and the documentation for the codes are desribed in the file "codesdoc.pdf.".

 ## Requirements

-The codes require MATLAB with the Sympbolic Math Toolbox.
+The codes require MATLAB with the Symbolic Math Toolbox.

 ## Usage